 My paintings address issues of gender definition, self-identification, and female objectification, using stylized figuration and saturated high-key color.
 I emphasize and exaggerate stereotypical concepts of precision, perfection, and beauty in femininity.
-My females are faceless archetypes, eliciting questions about identity, self-awareness, and sentiment.
+My females are both representations of self and faceless archetypes, eliciting questions about identity, self-awareness, and sentiment.
 I explore codes of femininity while also addressing issues of willingness and consent.
 I often insert my subjects into situations where self-control and self-awareness are requisites.
-My work can best be described as belonging to the “New Surrealist” movement, using a new visual language to express the objectification of women’s bodies.
-Key components of my painting style are the abundant use of pattern and texture, flattened, cropped imagery, and shallow perspectives.
-The Chicago Imagists and surrealism are both important influences on my work.
+My work can best be described as belonging to the “New Surrealist” movement, using an abstract visual language to express the objectification of women’s bodies.
+The border frames that I paint on the canvas serve as both an additional element of pattern and a transitional bridge from canvas to wall, easing the visual abruptness of the change in surface.